-The Council established the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) by resolution 2100 (2013) of 25 April 2013, acting under Chapter VII of the Charter.
-The Council authorized MINUSMA to use all necessary means to stabilize population centres and support the re-establishment of State authority, support the implementation of a transitional road map, protect civilians and United Nations personnel and property, assist the Malian authorities in promoting and protecting human rights, and support humanitarian assistance, national and international justice and cultural preservation.68
+The Security Council established the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) by resolution 2100 (2013) of 25 April 2013, acting under Chapter VII of the Charter.
+The Council authorized MINUSMA to use all necessary means to stabilize population centres and support the re-establishment of State authority, support the implementation of a transitional road map, protect civilians and United Nations personnel and property, assist the Malian authorities in promoting and protecting human rights, and support humanitarian assistance, national and international justice, and cultural preservation.

-In 2022, by resolution 2640 (2022) of 29 June, acting under Chapter VII of the Charter, the Council extended the mandate of MINUSMA by one year, until 30 June 2023.69 The Council maintained the strategic priorities of MINUSMA, first, to support the implementation of the Agreement on Peace and Reconciliation in Mali and the political transition and, second, to facilitate the implementation by Malian actors of a comprehensive, inclusive, politically focused strategy that addressed the root causes and drivers of conflict, protected civilians, reduced intercommunal violence and re-established State presence and authority, as well as basic social services in central Mali.70 Furthermore, while requesting MINUSMA to continue to carry out its peacekeeping mandate with a proactive, robust, flexible and agile posture, the Council emphasized that this should be done with a clear understanding and interpretation of roles and responsibilities among its civilian and uniformed personnel.71 Resolution 2640 (2022) was adopted with 13 votes in favour and 2 abstentions.72
+In 2022, by resolution 2640 (2022) of 29 June, acting under Chapter VII of the Charter, the Council extended the mandate of MINUSMA by one year, until 30 June 2023.
+The Council maintained the strategic priorities of MINUSMA to, first, support the implementation of the Agreement on Peace and Reconciliation in Mali and the political transition and, secondly, to facilitate the implementation by Malian actors of a comprehensive, inclusive, politically-focused strategy which addressed the root causes and drivers of conflict, protected civilians, reduced intercommunal violence, and re-established State presence and authority as well as basic social services in central Mali.
+Further, while requesting MINUSMA to continue to carry out its peacekeeping mandate with a proactive, robust, flexible and agile posture, the Council emphasized that this should be done with a clear understanding and interpretation of roles and responsibilities among its civilian and uniformed personnel.
+Resolution 2640 (2022) was adopted with 13 votes in favour and abstentions by China and the Russian Federation.